Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 Hot Rolled Close Annealed Sheet ( HRCA)

 Hot rolled close annealed sheets are rolled above its recrystallization temperature which is usually 1000 degrees Celcius.
 During heating, the metal goes through different stages.
-Due to this, the properties of the metal are also get altered.
+Due to this, the properties of the metal are also altered.

-One more issue with the HRCA sheet is that, when it is cooled after heating, it changes the size and shape due to shrinking.
-This is one more reason HRCA sheet is not used in applications where higher dimensional accuracy is expected.
+One more issue with the HRCA sheet is that, when it is cooled after heating, it changes size and shape due to shrinking.
+This is one more reason the HRCA sheet is not used in applications where higher dimensional accuracy is expected.

 If the sheet thickness is below 6 mm, then it is called a sheet, Anything beyond 6 mm thickness is called blocks.
 This is a traditional industry practice.